retypeapp/retype/configuration/project.md

 ### placeholder

 === placeholder : `string`
 Placeholder text rendered on the search component.
-Defualt is `"Search"`.
+Default is `"Search"`.

 ```yml
 search: